Notes on methodology and terms/concepts used on the Global AgeWatch website.

 • personal communication and correspondence with experts.

-Further details, including on the methodology, can be found in Overview of Available Policies and Legislation, Data and Research, and Institutional Arrangements Relating To Older Persons - Progress Since Madrid report published by UNFPA and HelpAge International in 2011.
+Further details, including details of the methodology, can be found in Overview of Available Policies and Legislation, Data and Research, and Institutional Arrangements Relating To Older Persons - Progress Since Madrid published by UNFPA and HelpAge International in 2011.

 The database on policies and legislation is a living document that will grow as more information becomes available.
 If you have additional information on any of the schemes listed, please email the Global AgeWatch team at HelpAge.